danielaparker/jsoncons/doc/md/Classes/json.md

     T as() const
 Attempts to convert the json value to the template value type using [json_type_traits](json_type_traits).

+    X as<X> const
+Type X is integeral: returns integer value if value is integral, performs cast if value has double type, returns 1 or 0 if value has bool type, attempts conversion if value is string, otherwise throws.
+Type X is floating point: returns value cast to X if value is integral, returns `NaN` if value is `null`, attempts conversion if value is string, otherwise throws.

     as<bool>
 Returns `true` if value is `bool` and `true`, or if value is integral and non-zero, or if value is floating point and non-zero, or if value is string and parsed value evaluates as `true`.
 Returns `false` if value is `bool` and `false`, or if value is integral and zero, or if value is floating point and zero, or if value is string and parsed value evaluates as `false`.
 Otherwise throws `std::runtime_exception`

-    as<double>
-If value is double, returns value, if value is signed or unsigned integer, casts to double, if value is `null`, returns `NaN`, otherwise throws.

-    char as<char> const
-    signed char as<signed char> const
-    unsigned char as<unsigned char> const
-    wchar_t as<wchar_t> const
-    short as<short> const
-    unsigned short as<unsigned short> const
-    int as<int> const
-    unsigned int as<unsigned int> const
-    long as<long> const
-    unsigned long as<unsigned long> const
-    long long as<long long> const
-    unsigned long long as<unsigned long long> const Return integer value if value has integral type, performs cast if value has double type, returns 1 or 0 if value has bool type, otherwise throws.

     string_type as<string_type>() const noexcept
     string_type as<string_type>(const char_allocator& allocator) const noexcept